LoopKit/loopdocs/docs/faqs/safety-faqs.md

 1. Enable Time Sensitive Notifications (disabled by default)
 2. Tap on the &plus; sign to add Apps that are allowed to notify in this mode
 3. Use search feature to find apps of interest
 4. Tap on the radio button to select apps of interest, the check mark means that app will be added
+    * If you use additional apps to provide alerts, be sure to add them to *Focus* as well

 ![configure sleep mode to enable alerts](img/focus-notification.svg){width="450"}
 {align="center"}